Bobby Witt Jr. Player Props: Royals vs. Rangers

 Bobby Witt Jr. At The Plate

-- Witt Jr. has two home runs and four walks while batting .158.
+- Witt Jr. is hitting .186 with two home runs and four walks.

-- In four of 11 games this season (36.4%), Witt Jr. has reached base via hit, and that includes multiple hits twice.
+- Witt Jr. has picked up a hit in five of 12 games this season, with multiple hits three times.

-- He has hit a long ball in two of 11 games played this year, and in 4.8% of his plate appearances.
+- In 12 games played this season, he has gone deep in two of them.

-- In three games this season, Witt Jr. has picked up an RBI, with more than one RBI once.
+- In four games this year, Witt Jr. has picked up an RBI, with more than one RBI once.

-- He has scored in four games this season (36.4%), but has had no multi-run games.
+- He has scored in five games this year (41.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.